nguyenvothuan/Learning-Docker/NOTE.md

 - What tagging does?
 It's like a pointer to an image.
 If you tag an image with a new tag, you can use that tag to refer to the image.
 An image can have multiple tags.
 If no `[:TAG]` is provided, it will default to `latest`
 - `cat .docker/config.json`: show the docker config file.
 This file stores the credentials for Docker Hub.
 - `docker login/logout`: login/logout to Docker Hub

+### Dockerfile
+- 5 stanzas in a Dockerfile:
+    - `FROM`: what image you want to base your image off of.
+E.g: `FROM nginx:latest`
+    - `ENV`: environment variables.
+E.g: `ENV NGINX_VERSION=1.13.12-1~jessie`
+    - `RUN`: run a command.
+E.g: `RUN apt-get update && apt-get install -y nginx`
+    - `EXPOSE`: expose a port.
+E.g: `EXPOSE 80 443`
+    - `CMD`: the command to run when the container starts.
+E.g: `CMD ["nginx", "-g", "daemon off;"]`.
+The `CMD` is a required parameter that is the final command that will be run when the container starts.
+If you want to run multiple commands, you can use `ENTRYPOINT` instead.
+- `docker image build -t <image_name> .`: build an image from a Dockerfile.
+The `.` is the context of the build.
+It's the path where the Dockerfile is located.
+- use `WORKDIR` to set the working directory for the `RUN` command.
+E.g: `WORKDIR /usr/share/nginx/html`.
+- `FROM` copies all layers from the base image to the new image.
+The `RUN` command creates a new layer on top of the base image.
+- `--file` flag to specify the Dockerfile location.
+E.g: `docker image build -t <image_name> --file <Dockerfile_location> .`
+- `docker image prune`: remove dangling images.
+Dangline images are images that are not tagged and not used by any container.
+- `docker system prune`: remove all unused images, containers, networks, and volumes
+- `docker system df` to see space usage